Blog Post Thumbnail

 The best systems are the ones that fit so seamlessly into your team's daily routine that they barely notice they're using something new.
 Think about your company culture and your existing tech stack.
 Do your employees live in Slack or Teams?
 Then a tool that integrates directly with those platforms will see much higher adoption than one that requires a separate login and app.
 Focus on features that make life easier for both employees and the people managing the office.
 Below are the non-negotiable features you should look for.

-Easy Access on Any Device
+Seamless Booking on Any Device

 In a hybrid world, planning is everything.
 Your team needs to be able to book a desk from anywhere, whether they’re on their laptop at home or on their phone during their morning commute.
 A good hot desk booking system should be accessible on any device.
 This flexibility allows employees to coordinate their office days with colleagues and plan their week with confidence.
 If booking a desk feels like a chore, people will simply stop doing it.
 Look for a tool with a clean, intuitive interface that works just as well on a mobile browser as it does on a desktop.

-Connects to Your Calendar and HR Tools
+Does It Integrate with Your Calendar and HR Tools?

 The last thing you want is another piece of software that operates in a silo.
 A great desk booking tool should integrate with the systems you already use every day.
 Calendar integrations, for example, can automatically add desk bookings to an employee's schedule, making it easy to see who will be in the office and when.
 Connections with HR tools can automate user management, so new hires are added and departing employees are removed without any manual work.
 When you explore integrations, you'll find that the most effective tools are those that become a natural part of your existing workflow.